YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 .. parsed-literal::
    -FET[CHRESYNC]=<port number>

-In an LMS configuration, rollbacks the replicating instance to a common synchronization point from which the originating instance can transmit updates to allow it to catch up.
+In an LMS configuration, rolls back the replicating instance to a common synchronization point from which the originating instance can transmit updates to allow it to catch up.
 This command rolls back a former originating instance to the journal sequence number at which the current originating instance took over.
 The format of the fetchresync qualifier is:

 .. parsed-literal::
    -fetchresync=<port number> -losttrans=<extract file> file-list